 - facilitate and oversee the implementation of the workforce planning tool within Health Boards and Trusts in Wales

 - support Welsh Health Boards in following a ‘Once for Wales’ approach in meeting the requirements of the Act

 - support the All Wales Nurse Staffing programmes publication and communication strategy to ensure stakeholders are informed and engaged

 - deliver the actions set out in the working groups plan to the timescales, highlighting risks and challenges to the work

-- provide regular highlight reports and make recommendations, seeking support and guidance from the All Wales Nurse Staffing Group
+- provide regular highlight reports and make recommendations, seek support and guidance from the All Wales Nurse Staffing Group

-- support and advise subgroups to undertake task and finish work as identified within the work stream plan, acting as conduit between the subgroup and the All Wales Nurse Staffing Group
+- support and advise sub groups to undertake particular task and finish work as identified within the work stream plan (e.g: operational guidance review group), acting as conduit between the sub group and the All Wales Nurse Staffing Group.

 Highlights of progress to date